godver3/cli_debrid/README.md

 - Docker and Docker Compose installed on your system
 - A Plex server
 - An Overseerr instance
-- A Real-Debrid or Torbox account
+- A Real-Debrid or account

 ### Setup Instructions